robinrendle/robinrendle.com/_posts/2020-09-12-the-failure-of-many-days.md

 So!
 We need optimism.
 We need [to donate](https://secure.actblue.com/donate/great_slate).
 And then [we need to vote](https://votesaveamerica.com).
 Because there’s eight weekends left to save the world.
 I know that sounds dumb and extremist because we’ve been told that the two parties are the same and politics is broken.
 But goddamn that’s the cynicism we need to avoid if we want to fix things.

-And so we need to fight as if we’re losing.
-Because in 53 days we get a chance to fix this whole damn mess.
-And we can only do that by one humble vote at a time.
+And so we need to fight as if we’re losing because in 53 days we get a chance to fix this whole damn mess.
+And we can only do that with one humble vote at a time.